istio-ecosystem/sail-operator/README.md

   state: Healthy
 ```

-You can customize your controlplane installation through the `Istio` resource using Istio's `Helm` configuration values:
+You can customize your control plane installation through the `Istio` resource using Istio's `Helm` configuration values:

 ```yaml
 apiVersion: operator.istio.io/v1alpha1